bio-miga/MiGA-Docker/exploring-results/exploring-results.md

 ### Browse the results with MiGA-Web

 MiGA was originally provided as a web-based program, and the results were delivered via a web browser.
 You can view MiGA results generated on a cluster in the same manner if you first install the Docker version of MiGA on your computer.
-Steps are as follows:
+Steps are as follow:

 1. If you have not already done so, install the [Docker Version](https://www.docker.com/products/docker-desktop) appropriate to your system \(Windows, Mac OS or Linux\).
 2. If you have not already done so, install MiGA-Web: